luka-bacic/wordpress-workflow/README.md

 - `prodFiles` - the directory name where the production ready files are located.
 - `fileNames` - an object containing file names.
 These are used when gulp outputs the production files.
 - `src` - an object containing file paths for SCSS, CSS, JS, images and PHP files.
+- `browsers` - a string containing browsers you want autoprefixer to add vendor prefixes.

 ## Including files